3 Steps to Reduce Bias in Your Remote Hiring Process

 It’s a simple step, but also one of the most overlooked.
 Before you can find someone to fill a role, you and your team must be in full alignment of what exactly this role entails.
 If you think about it, every team member has a specific function, which in turn impacts the interactions they’ll have with this candidate.
 Everyone may have completely different ideas of what the person should do.
 Without a clear picture of what you’re looking for, your team members may be using different measuring sticks for your candidates.

-A “software developer Level 1” professional, for instance, could be focused on fixing bugs or troubleshooting at one company.
+A "software developer level 1" professional, for instance, could be focused on fixing bugs or troubleshooting at one company.
 Another developer of the same title could be building databases at another company.
 A third could be focused on maintaining code.
 The role you’re filling needs to be clearly defined.
 The image can’t be a “software developer” in the abstract.
-The more specific and descriptive your job image, the less likely you are to incur bias in your screening process.
+The more specific and descriptive your job image, the less likely you are to incur bias in your hiring process.

 Skill assessments sent to candidates first are a much more inclusive way to hire than traditional selection methods, like resume scanning or keyword review.